bookieio/Bookie/docs/index.rst

 Check out the events_ schedule page for some dates of sprints and hacking times for Bookie.

-Our next sprint is taking place at PyOhio_ July 29th and 30th!
+Our next sprint is taking place at my place Feb 25th!

 .. _events: events.html
 .. _features: features.html